Official: Missing $3 part may have led to student’s death

 One of two 3-inch (7.6-centimeter) locking washers designed to keep truck wheels tightly secured was missing from the trailer, Willie Huff, director of the department’s Office of Enforcement, told The New Orleans Advocate.

-Two wheels joined together rolled into a rest stop, killing Margaret Maurer of Forest Lake, Minnesota.
+Two wheels joined together rolled into a rest stop, killing Margaret Maurer of Forest Lake, Minnesota, on March 5.
 Maurer, 21, and classmates were heading from the Mardi Gras celebration in New Orleans to a cabin in the Blue Ridge Mountains in North Carolina.

 The conclusion blaming the missing metal ring is still preliminary, Huff said.

-Gene Patten, vice president of safety and compliance for the truck’s owner, Dana Transport Inc. of Avenel, New Jersey, said he couldn’t comment on the newspaper’s report, adding, “They based it on information they have available to them.
+Gene Patten, vice president of safety and compliance for the truck’s owner, Dana Transport Inc. of Avenel, New Jersey, told The Associated Press he couldn’t comment on the newspaper’s report, adding, “They based it on information they have available to them.
 There’s always more to the story.”

-Patten referred The Associated Press to an attorney who didn’t immediately return a call for comment.
+Company attorney J. Burruss “Buzzy” Riis, of Mobile, Alabama, said, “The Advocate has made some rather bold statements that ... we’re still investigating.
+I don’t believe they will necessarily end up being accurate.”

+Maurer’s family has “our extreme sadness and condolences and they are in our prayers,” he said.

 Huff said that when inspectors unpacked the outer hub of the wheel assembly after Maurer’s death, they found only one of the two washers that are used to lock the large nuts holding the wheels in place.
 The missing ring wouldn’t have broken off, he said.